ankittandon/data-512-Final-Project/final_report.md

 level_four <- distribution[which(distribution$age_label=='65+ yr'),]
 ```

 Now that I have the number of illnesses reported according to the 4 buckets, I need to normalize the values based on the 2010 census data since the bucket sizes and unequal.
-To do this, i'll use the 2010 census data published on census.gov -  https://www.census.gov/prod/cen2010/briefs/c2010br-03.pdf
+To do this, i'll use the 2010 census data published on census.gov[11](#myfootnote11)
 The numbers will be hardcoded into an agecount list and the proportion list in the dataframe will be the number of illnesses divided by the population for a given bucket.

 ```r